India to face arch rivals Pakistan in T20 World Cup opener | Sports-Games

 As per the schedule announced by the International Cricket Council (ICC), India's next opponent will be New Zealand on October 31 in Dubai, followed by a match against Afghanistan in Abu Dhabi on November 3.

-India's remaining two Super 12 matches are against the winner of Group B (November 5 in Dubai) and the second-placed side of Group A (November 8 in Dubai).
+India's remaining two Super 12 matches are against the winner of Group B (November 5 in Dubai) and second placed side of Group A (November 8 in Dubai).

-The tournament first-round kicks off on October 17 in Oman, with the hosts taking on Papua New Guinea and Bangladesh playing Scotland.
+The tournament's first round kicks off on October 17 in Oman, with the hosts taking on Papua New Guinea and Bangladesh playing Scotland.

 The top two teams from each group will qualify for the Super 12 stage.